 Journey through thick primary and secondary rainforest to meet the first two of seven gigantic secular Ceiba trees which form a 30 mile long line from our property all the way to the border with Panama.
 Although the significance of this perhaps mystical passage has been lost throughout the centuries, we know that these magnificent trees were planted in Colombian times by local indigenous populations.
 Note that this is a challenging hike at 6 miles (10km) long and cumulative elevation gain of 1150ft (350m) and requires a good level of fitness.

-This guided tour lasts 6-8 hours and costs $68 per person including packed snacks and lunch (not recommended for children).
+This guided expedition lasts 6-8 hours and costs $68 per person including packed snacks and lunch (not recommended for children).
 We require a minimum of 2 adults on this trip.

 Casa Orquídeas Botanical Garden

 Take a walk to the end of our stunning beach to visit Casa Orquideas Botanical Gardens, run by lovely Ron and Trudy.
 The beautifully landscaped private tropical garden shows off hundreds of species of ornamental and edible tropical plants as well as a beautiful collection of orchids.
 At the end of your visit, we will collect you by boat for a short ride back to our retreat.
 Guided tours by Trudy take place on Sundays and Thursdays from 8:30am.

 This tour lasts about 3 hours and costs $15 per person including entrance fees (3 person minimum).